Open-QKD-Network/qkd-net/README.md

 14. Run commands 3 to 9 on Ubuntu B
 15. *tar xvf **qkd-kaiduan-b.tar***
 16. *mv .qkd ~/*
-17. Add **false** to the end of kms.conf and kms/kms.conf to disable OAuth authentication
+17. Like we did for Ubuntu A in Step 12, add **false** to the end of kms.conf and kms/kms.conf to disable OAuth authentication.
 18. On Ubuntu **B**, changes IP address of **A** in the **~/.qkd/qnl/routes.json**
 ```json
 {